BOB DOUGHTY: This is the VOA Special English program SCIENCE IN THE NEWS. I’m Bob Doughty.

 BOB DOUGHTY: Health experts have long noted the importance of physical activity.
 Exercise not only improves your appearance.
 It can also improve your health.
 Exercise helps to reduce the risk of some diseases.
 They include heart disease, stroke, type-two diabetes, osteoporosis and even some kinds of cancer.

 America’s Centers for Disease Control and Prevention says heart disease is the leading cause of death in the United States.
-In two thousand nine, heart disease killed almost six hundred thousand Americans.
+In two thousand six, heart disease killed more than six hundred thirty thousand Americans.
 High blood pressure and high cholesterol levels in blood can increase your risk of heart disease.
 Medical experts say both can be reduced through normal exercise.

 BOB DOUGHTY: Exercise improves your energy levels by increasing the flow of blood to the heart and blood vessels.
 One of the main reasons people exercise is to control or reduce their weight.
 Physical activity burns calories – the energy stored in food.
 The more calories you burn, the easier it is to control or reduce your weight.